 Ramp has a complete suite of eCDN solutions specifically designed to reduce network congestion created by live and on-demand video streaming your network—by 90% or more.
 We help organizations stream uninterrupted, high-quality video without impacting your network’s performance.

 If you are an essential business working to keep people healthy and safe, we want to offer the following on Ramp eCDNs:

 - Free installation of our multicast and video caching solutions

 This offer is valid through May 31, 2020.
 Click here to contact us.

 At Ramp, our sole focus is enterprise video distribution.
-Using multicasting, video caching, or a combination of both, Ramp significantly minimizes the bandwidth required to distribute live and on-demand video.
+Using multicasting, video caching, P2P networking, or any combination of the three, Ramp significantly minimizes the bandwidth required to distribute live and on-demand video.

 For maximum security, our software deploys entirely behind your firewall and encrypts video streams as they travel your network.
 Unlike our competitors, Ramp’s eCDNs work with virtually every modern video platform, including Brightcove, Kaltura, Intrado and Microsoft.

 Our solutions include Ramp’s next-generation multicast eCDN our intelligent video caching eCDN.